top of page

 Positive Podiatry treats ingrown toe nails, fungal toe nails and thickened nails.
 We are also happy to provide general nail care.

 Ingrown toenails are one of the most common foot problems seen in podiatry practice.
-It most commonly presents as a painful inflammation of the big toenail sulci, in young men.
+It most commonly presents as a painful inflammation of the big toenail sulci.

 There are three stages of ingrown toenails: